 Optional Redemption.
-The Bonds are subject to optional redemption by the Authority prior to their respective maturity dates as a whole or in part on any date from money derived by the Authority from any source other than Mandatory Sinking Account Payments (defined herein) or prepayments of the Special Tax (described herein), at the following redemption prices (computed upon the principal amount of the Bonds or portions thereof called for redemption), together with accrued interest to the date fixed for redemption, as follows:
+The Bonds maturing on or after September 1, 2026 are subject to optional redemption by the Authority prior to their respective maturity dates as a whole or in part on any date on or after September 1, 2025, from money derived by the Authority from any source other than Mandatory Sinking Account Payments (defined herein) or prepayments of the Special Tax (described herein), at a redemption price equal to 100% (computed upon the principal amount of the Bonds or portions thereof called for redemption), together with accrued interest to the date fixed for redemption.